Getting the States In Line on Immigration Enforcement

 Now, I never believed the argument that federal immigration jurisdiction preempted state cooperation with federal authorities.
 It only preempts, in my view, undermining federal enforcement, certainly actively but even passively.

 One way “sanctuary” states and cities have refused to enforce federal immigration law has been how they handle criminals.
 Verifying whether people who are arrested have a right to be here should be a no-brainer.
-When we look at how most Blue States are governed, “no-brainer” seems about an apt description.
+When we look at how most Blue States are governed, “no-brainer” seems like an apt description.

 Liberals used to claim the immigration system is flawed because employers do not verify employment eligibility and, therefore, Republican corporate types were as much to blame for illegal immigration as Democrats.
 There’s something to that argument, which simply means we should enhance the penalties for failing to verify employment eligibility status and/or hiring in violation of ineligibility.
 (Of course, most leftists have moved beyond “employers aren’t vetting illegals” to “no matter what, our economy will tank without them regardless of eligibility”).